C: Cashford - Cawley

 Cab Cashford certainly deserves his place in Wrestling Heritage but we confess to knowing very little about him.
 We first have knowledge of him in 1933, sometimes billed as American, and with a busy career throughout the 1930s and continuing (just as busily) up to 1955.
 Cab lived in Bolton, Lancashire, where he ran a well respected gymnasium in Bridge Street.
 The gym was well respected because it was cleaner and better organised than most, and those attending were required to conform to Cab's high standards of discipline.

-No. 7 — Cab Cashford certainly deserves his place in Wrestling Heritage but we confess to knowing very little about him.
-We first have knowledge of him in 1933, sometimes billed as American, and with a busy career throughout the 1930s and continuing (just as busily) up to 1955.
-Cab lived in Bolton, Lancashire, where he ran a well respected gymnasium above the Co-Op in Bridge Street.
-The gym was well respected because it was cleaner and better organised than most, and those attending were required to conform to Cab's high standards of discipline.